-Professor completes Faculty Accommodations Exam Request on Portal and sends to Disability Services 5 days before examination date.
-To find this on Portal, go to "smart tools" "administrative" "faculty accommodations exam request".
+Professor completes Faculty Accommodations Exam Request on the Hub and sends to Disability Services at least 5 days before examination date.
+"Accommodation Exam Proctoring Request" can be found under "Destinations" on the main page of the Hub.

 Students with disabilities are a valued part of our community.
 To confirm our commitment to providing equal educational opportunities, Babson College and the Office of Disability Services support undergraduate and graduate students with sensory and mobility impairments, as well as students with hidden disabilities such as chronic medical conditions, learning disabilities, and psychiatric disabilities.
 Furthermore, the College recognizes that its basic responsibility is to identify and maintain academic standards while ensuring the rights of students with disabilities and the diversity of learners.

 To meet these goals, Babson College has created policies and practices that comply with federal law and support the accommodation needs of students with disabilities for all faculty members.
 Specifically, faculty members have the following rights and responsibilities: